President, Top Line Strategy Consulting

 Times …have… changed.
 IT, enabled through a proper strategic and operational planning process, can do much better than that.
 Business intelligence, accessed through a desktop “dashboard” will revolutionize your methods of achieving profitable growth and operational efficiencies.
 Dashboard information can take the daily guesswork out of performance tracking, campaign management, sales planning and targeted product launches, to name a few areas.
 This is, as many have found, much easier said than done.
 But, with a proper strategic planning process creating key strategic and operational metrics, plus good IT tools will show that the real motive here is that selling is service.
 But business intelligence driving effective strategic and operational decisions is no… longer… elusive.

 There are many plug-in software solutions that claim to congregate, organize and present data in dashboard format.
 Lodestar offers one of these solutions, and they have a proven track record of delivery within the Canadian Credit Union system.
 I recently witnessed the dashboard in action.
-A mid-sized credit union invited me to consult on business planning for 2011-15, and during the planning engagement, I had an opportunity to test drive the dashboard with some of their key business intelligence metrics.
+A mid-sized credit union invited me as a business plan consultant for 2011-15, and during the planning engagement, I had an opportunity to test drive the dashboard with some of their key business intelligence metrics.
 As a seasoned and “hard to snow” planner, I remained sceptical until I had the first live demonstration.
 The COO clicked here and there, and I watched my desktop screen turn into a decision-makers dream.
 Better yet, the vital business information appeared in graph format, with the ability to drill down into the detail just a click away.
 Not only was the information displayed high-level key strategic metrics for monthly Executive and Board Meetings, (such as ROA, Efficiency Ratio and Interest Margin;) the dashboard user also had the ability to drill down into the detailed information driving the bottom line.

 Although the dashboard view is currently mostly enjoyed at the senior levels, many Canadian credit unions have plans to roll-out the dashboard beyond the Board and Executive teams in 2011.
 The true payback will be in the well planned workflow integration with their respective banking systems.
 One of the documented keys to successful Business Intelligence (BI) strategies is to make sure the user interface presents the data that the user needs to do his/her job optimally and make effective decisions, member by member.